Gaming HIITs different

 Cold Snowfox card

 An important point to get across is that despite increasing complexity and options, later tanks are not better than what beginners get access to, they are just different.
-They offer new strategies for people wanting to explore these options or perhaps are a bit bored of playing the same tanks over and over.
+They offer new strategies for people wanting to explore these options or perhaps are a bit bored of playing with the same tanks over and over.
 As shown here, none of the later tanks have better health, speed, nor damage than the modest Puppy we all start out with.

 This is a concept we strive to achieve in most, if not all, of our games.
 Easy to play, but hard to master.
 With optional complexity, never as a requirement to succeed, but there to explore for people who want more.